 Fall is right around the corner and your air conditioner has outlived another season of heat.
-But just because it made it through this summer doesn’t mean it will keep the cold air coming the next time temperatures soar.
-Here are common signals that your air conditioner may be on its last legs.
+But surviving this summer doesn’t mean it will keep the cold air coming the next time the heat is upon you.
+Here are common signs that your AC may be on its last legs.

 Not keeping your cool

-Your air conditioner is meant to keep you cool and comfortable on the hottest days, so if it’s not keeping your home cool (and you’re not comfortable) there’s probably a problem.
-There are many situations where your system may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
-Once you know the issue, it may be better to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioning system – hopefully one that keeps your home cool.
+Your air conditioner is meant to keep you cool and comfortable on the hottest days, so if your system is not keeping your home cool (and you’re not comfortable) there’s probably a problem.
+There are many situations where your AC may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
+Once you know the problem, it may be better to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioning system – hopefully one that keeps you cool.

 More Frequent Repairs

-If you’re requiring air conditioning repairs every cooling season, it may be time to give it up and purchase a new one.
-Frequent air conditioning repairs are a good indicator that your AC is starting to breakdown and you don’t want to be caught in the middle of summer with a sweltering hot home.
+If you’re requiring AC repairs every cooling season, it may be time to give it up and purchase a new one.
+Frequent air conditioning repairs are a good indicator that your air conditioning system is starting to breakdown and you don’t want to be caught in the middle of summer with a sweltering hot home.

 Rise in Energy Bills

-If you see a rise in your AC bills that could be an indication that something is not right.
-If your AC is working extreme overtime, it could cause you to work overtime to afford it, and it could be a better choice for you to buy a more energy-efficient AC that can easily lower your peak season utility payments.
+If you see a rise in your energy bills that could be a sign that something is wrong.
+If your AC is working extreme overtime, it could result in you working overtime to afford it, and it could be a better decision for you to buy a more energy-efficient AC that can easily lower your peak season energy payments.

 Less Air Flow

-If your air flow isn’t as powerful as it used to be, it could be an indicator that your AC is on its last leg.
-Check your home’s air filters to be sure they do not need replacing and, if not, call a technician to help determine the problem.
+If your air isn’t flowing as powerful as it used to be, it could be an indicator that your air conditioner is on its last leg.
+Check your home’s air filters to be sure they do not need replacing and, if not, call a technician to help find the problem.

 If your system is constantly running, more importantly if it’s not supplying much cool air, then you possibly have a problem.
-It could be a problem that’s easy to rectify with a Precision tune-up, but it could also be a sign that your AC has to work harder to keep your home cool and comfortable and that ends up costing you wasted energy and wasted money.
+It could be a problem that’s easy to rectify with a Precision tune-up, but it could also be a signal that your system has to work more to cool your home and that ends up costing you wasted energy and wasted money.

-If your air conditioning system starts creating weird noises, there might be a problem.
-Higher pitched noises could mean an issue with one of the motors.
+If your air conditioning system starts making weird noises, there may be a problem.
+Higher pitched noises may mean a problem with one of the motors.
 Rattling noises could signal a part got loose.
 Don’t take any chances.
-Call an HVAC technician to take a look and determine if it’s a complication worth repairing or if it is going to end up being an ongoing issue.
+Call an HVAC technician to inspect it and determine if it’s a complication worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

-As it is with everything (and everyone), the more something has aged, the weaker it ultimately gets.
+Just like everything (and everyone), the more something has aged, the weaker it eventually gets.
 Is your system not cooling as efficiently as it did four to six years ago?
-Are certain rooms colder or hotter than others?
+Are some rooms colder or hotter than others?
 Is it taking a larger amount of time to get to a cool and comfortable temperature?
-These are all typical signs of an aging system.
-If your AC is floundering and is approaching or over 10 years in age, call Aramendia Plumbing, Heating and Air, A Service Experts Company and 210-404-4233 for a free in-home estimate and ask about our current promotions on energy-efficient air conditioning systems.
+All of these are common indicators of an aging system.
+If your AC is floundering and is approaching or over 10 years in age, call Aramendia Plumbing, Heating and Air and 210-404-4233 for a free in-home estimate and ask about our current promotions on energy-efficient systems.